woodyhuang/BottleI18N/README.rst

         return {'i18n_msg':i18n_msg, '_':myapp._}

-You index.tpl may look like below:
+Your index.tpl may look like below:

 ::